Camp Hope in need of volunteer buddies

 Camp Hope is a free one-day summer camp for children ages 5-15.
-This year’s camp will take place June 7 from 9 a.m.-3 p.m. at Camp Helen in Harvest.
+This year’s camp will take place June 7 from 9 a.m.-3 p.m. at Camp Helen in the East Limestone area.

 But, the camp runs on volunteers, something they are actively recruiting for right now.
 Program Director Emily Sandlin told News 19 the program would not be close to what it has become without the support of the community and volunteers.